beejjorgensen/bgc/src/bgc_part_0300_functions.md

 }
 ```

+If you don't declare your function before you use it (either with a
+prototype or its definition), you're performing something called an
+_implicit declaration_.
+This was allowed in the first C standard (C89),
+and that standard has rules about it, but is no longer allowed today.
+And there is no legitimate reason to rely on it in new code.

 You might notice something about the sample code we've been using...
 That
 is, we've been using the good old `printf()` function without defining
 it or declaring a prototype!
 How do we get away with this lawlessness?